swiftly-solution/documentation/docgen/output/events/gameevents/onwriteprofiledata.md

 ---

 # OnWriteProfileData
-This event is triggered when write_profile_data is triggered
+This event is triggered when write_profile_data is triggered.
 ::: tabs
 @tab Lua
 ```lua